 Once you’ve set up your budgeting app, you’ll see where your money is going, and where you can cut back.
 If dining out is costing you too much, get inspired by some new recipes and host dinner parties to save a buck or two.
 When you do need to go out, choose options that are more budget friendly (or eat a bit first at home and eat a lighter aka cheaper meal while out).
 Instead of going to an expensive event, get outside and explore.

 You’ve Saved Money, Now What?

 Now comes the fun bit: it’s time to make money off of the money you’ve saved.
 Even if it’s a small amount, understanding investing will help you out down the line, so get practicing.

-Rather than jumping in headfirst, aka my last relationship, take your time to actually learn what investing is all about.
+Rather than jumping in headfirst, take your time to actually learn what investing is all about.
 It’s not all a Martin Scorsese movie, (trust me, I’ve tried).
 Find out if your local college or university offers any intro to personal finance courses.
 Bonus: They’re a great place to network.

 Another option is the Learn app.
 It’s kind of like Duolingo, but for investing.
 It starts with the basics and then teaches you more detailed stuff as you start to get it.

 Once you think you’ve gotten the gist of just “what” investing is, practice the “how.”
 There are a variety of real time investment games you can purchase in the App store to get you going.
 Try out Best Brokers to see how you do.
 Remember, it’s not a fast game, so patience is key.

 All three are expanding into a variety of countries and offer 24 hour access to what is happening with your investments.
 And the best part?
 They offer low or zero fees on each trade you make, so you’re saving more money!